Definition

 Virus detection techniques

 Antivirus software uses a variety of virus detection techniques.
-The following are six common types:
+Six common types are:

 2. Heuristic-based detection.
 This type of detection uses an algorithm to compare the signatures of known viruses against potential threats.
 With heuristic-based detection, antivirus software can detect viruses that haven't been discovered yet, as well as existing viruses that have been disguised or modified and released as new viruses.
 However, this method can also generate false-positive matches when antivirus software detects a program behaving similarly to a malicious program and incorrectly identifies it as a virus.

 4. Cloud analysis.
-According to Atlas VPN, on average, hackers produced more than 316,000 malware threats daily in 2022.
+According to Atlas VPN, in 2025, over 34 million new malware samples have been discovered.
 Since it's impossible for any antivirus program to combat the vast number of rapidly appearing malware variants, antivirus companies now provide cloud analysis as part of their antivirus offerings.
-Cloud analysis is a modern way of performing malware analysis, as it's done on the cloud using the antivirus vendor's servers.
+Cloud analysis is done on the cloud using the antivirus vendor's servers.
 This way, if a malicious file or program is detected by the antivirus program, it's sent to the vendor's labs, where it's tested.
 If it's confirmed to be malicious, a signature is created for it, which blocks it from all the other devices where it's detected.

 5. Sandbox analysis.
 This detection technique runs a program or file in a virtual sandbox environment to analyze its behavior before permitting it into the system.
 Using this technique, antivirus software only permits a file to execute in the real environment if the sandbox analysis confirms it to be safe.
 This feature is also used for running files that the antivirus program is unable to allowlist or denylist.
 Since the files are executed in an isolated environment, even if they end up being malicious, no harm is done to the system, as they're only executed in a virtual sandbox container.